by Jack Norris, RD

-If we admit that vegans need to get vitamin B12 through fortified foods or supplements, are we saying that a vegan diet is unnatural?
+If we admit that vegans need fortified foods or supplements to obtain vitamin B12, are we also admitting that a vegan diet is unnatural?

 One thing that separates us from our prehistoric ancestors is that we live a lot longer and poor B12 status has more time to become an issue.
-Whereas people might have gotten by with less B12 in the past, we need more now to ward of dementia caused by B12-deficiency dementia as we live into our 80s and 90s.
+Whereas people might have gotten by with less B12 in the past, we need more now to ward of dementia caused by long-term B12-deficiency in old age.

 Is the Vegan Diet Natural?

-You really don’t need the naturalness claim to be a veg*n!
-That is, moral/spiritual reasons alone are adequate to justify following a veg•n diet (assuming the diet works for you, of course).
+You really don’t need the naturalness claim to be a vegan or vegetarian!
+That is, moral/spiritual reasons alone are adequate to justify following a vegan/vegetarian diet (assuming the diet works for you, of course).
 Further, if the motivation for your diet is moral and/or spiritual, then you will want the basis of your diet to be honest as well as compassionate.
 In that case, ditching the false myths of naturalness presents no problems; indeed, ditching false myths means that you are ditching a burden.

 Readers may also be interested in the article Humans are Omnivores, adapted from a talk by John McArdle, PhD.